IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 # Build a weather engine!

-Before starting with the free-style session, let’s build, based on all you learned, a more reasonable and useful demo.
+Before starting with the free-style session, let's build, based on all you learned, a more reasonable and useful demo.

 The demo creates a bot for *Slack* that can help notify users about weather forecasts.
 Users can ask the bot for a forecast for a specific location by sending a chat message.
 The bot can also be configured to send the forecast for a location at regular intervals, e.g. every day at 8am.